A Live Interactive Training on Zoom

 Earn Your Certificate in Mediation

-Become a Certified Mediator with Community Boards’ 40-hour Basics of Mediation training.
+Become a Certified Mediator with Community Boards’ 40-hour The Basics of Mediation Training.
 It’s ideal for people who want to learn to mediate and to enhance their conflict resolution skills.
+Basics is structured with a practical and proven step-by-step framework so attendees can become successful neutral third-party mediators.
+These skills can be used to mediate conflicts that arise in the workplace, in the community, and at home.

 Live Interactive Training on Zoom

+Basics introduces and reinforces the skills critical for effective conflict resolution: clear communication, problem-solving, constructive engagement, mediation, and negotiation.
+It is a highly engaging mix of discussion, role play, and coaching that builds participants’ skills step-by-step, and gives them the framework, practice, and confidence to mediate disputes.
 Participants get access to supplemental training videos on YouTube and additional reading materials.
 Coached role-play practices are held in breakout rooms with immediate feedback and guidance.
 Each day is designed to be fun and engaging to maximize learning.

 Training Topics

-- Employing effective communication and active listening
+• Employing effective communication and active listening

-- Dealing with strong emotions
+• Dealing with strong emotions

-- De-escalating anger
+• De-escalating anger

-- Addressing diversity
+• Addressing diversity

-- Balancing power
+• Balancing power

-- Breaking impasse
+• Breaking impasse

-- Managing a negotiation
+• Managing a negotiation

 Professional Benefits

-The Basics of Mediation provides these professional benefits:
+Basics provides these professional benefits:

-- Gain credibility and professional expertise
+• Gain credibility and professional expertise

-- Learn a highly desirable workplace skill set
+• Learn a highly desirable workplace skill set

-- Join a community of alternative dispute resolution professionals
+• Join a community of alternative dispute resolution professionals

 Become a Community Mediator